Creative Super X-Fi Review

-The headphone amplifier that makes you hear music like you have a 7.1 sound system with you at all times.
+The headphone amplifier that makes you hear music like you’re listening to a speaker sound system.

-One of the biggest revelations at CES 2019 was the Creative’s headphone amplifier.
-It’s called Super X-Fi, needs a USB-C (or Micro-USB) connection and once powered on, it expands the tiny soundstage of headphones into surround sound proportions.
+One of the biggest revelations at CES 2019 was the Creative’s headphone amp.
+It’s called Super X-Fi, needs a USB-C (or Micro-USB) connection and once powered on, it expands the tiny soundstage of headphones into surround sound proportions (virtual surround sound).

 It works like magic.

 Now, it’s not completely new.
-Creative has been working on this technology for some time, but they’ve finally released a market-oriented product with it.
+They’ve been working on this Creative technology for some time, but they’ve finally released a market-oriented product with it.

 It’s a small, wired headphone amplifier that you can use with a smartphone to power up higher-end headphones (up to 600 ohm) and expand the soundstage with a press of a button.